 A catheter tube will be inserted to drain your bladder.
 Water may be flushed through the catheter to reduce blood in the urine.

-The catheter may be left in place for up to 3 weeks.
+The catheter may be left in place for 7-10 days.
 This will let you urinate more easily during the healing period.
 After a radical prostatectomy, a drain may also be placed to help fluid drain from the surgery site.

 How Long Will It Take?